MT-GoCode/whitaker_microservice/README.md

+Whitaker microservice API.
+Instructions:

+Go server: Send a request to /process with text query parameter containing the word to be processed, result is sent as response
+(running python files from go based off of this: https://stackoverflow.com/questions/41415337/running-external-python-in-golang-catching-continuous-exec-command-stdout)

+Express.js server: Send a request to /process with request json body with text key containing the word/phrase to be processed, result is sent as response

 # Open Words

 Open Words is a port of William Whitaker's original Ada code to Python for future maintenance and improvement.